-Finally, System Admins are in charge of managing the specific RSpace Enterprise deployment at a given institution.
-They can create new users (either individually or as a batch upload), configure institutional file store, manage LDAP and Single Sign On integration.
+Finally, System Admins are in charge of managing the specific RSpace Team or Enterprise deployment at a given institution.
+They can create new users (either individually or as a batch upload), create and manage LabGroups, operate as a user to help resolve issues such as resetting a user's password.
 See this section for more detailed information on system administration.

 Communities are "groups of labgroups", and are useful in larger Team and Enterprise deployments for spreading the admin load of the SysAdmin.
 The Community admin has similar powers to a SysAdmin, but restricted to the users and groups within the Community.
 As such, they will not have access to the system-wide Maintenance, Configuration, and Monitoring tabs.
 You can read more about Community management at Creating Communities (for System Admins) and Managing Users (for System Admins).